yoyos/Cierge/README.md

     "RandomizeFrom": `boolean: allow addition of random characters before the @ symbol - see issue #18` },
   "Cierge": {
-    "DatabaseProvider": `string: Database provider to use.
-Valid options are InMemory, MSSQL, PostgreSQL, SQLite, and MySQL (case-insensitive).`, "RsaSigningKeyJsonPath": `string: OIDC RSA signing json key path (see RsaKeyGenerator), optional, leave empty to generate`, "Issuer": `string: OIDC issuer, optional, useful if running behind reverse proxy or using JWTs`, "RequireHttps": `boolean: leave off if running behind reverse proxy`,
+    "DatabaseProvider": `string: Database provider to use (InMemory, MSSQL, PostgreSQL, SQLite, and MySQL), InMemory supported only in "Development" environment`, "RsaSigningKeyJsonPath": `string: OIDC RSA signing json key path (see RsaKeyGenerator), optional, leave empty to generate`, "Issuer": `string: OIDC issuer, optional, useful if running behind reverse proxy or using JWTs`, "RequireHttps": `boolean: leave off if running behind reverse proxy`,